November 13 & 14 in Washington, D.C.

 Public Event on November 13: "Neuroscience Knowledge & the Robotic Mind."

 We kick off our meeting with a thought-provoking public event on November 13 from 5 - 7 p.m.
+More details will be on the website soon.

 - Paul Catley, Open University, UK;